-As part of the Graduate School’s mission to foster a diverse community of students and support professional development opportunities, we have numerous graduate student organizations related to women’s professional development to encourage active participation; various campus resources that are designated to support and promote women scholars; as well as external resources to support women’s professional development opportunities.
+As part of the Graduate School’s mission to foster a diverse community of students and support professional development opportunities, we have numerous graduate student organizations related to women’s professional development to encourage active participation, various campus resources that are designated to support and promote women scholars, and external resources to support women’s professional development opportunities.

 Graduate Student Organizations

 There are numerous graduate and professional student organizations designed to promote a more vibrant campus community by supporting women students in their personal and educational pursuits at Cornell.